 Matt is a partner in the engineering and information communication technology team.
 Matt specialises in protecting, registering and licensing patents in the computer and information technology fields.
 Matt is also a copyright specialist.

-Matt is the leader of the Wellington engineering and information communication technology team.
+Matt is the co-chair of the Wellington engineering and information communication technology team.
 As part of this role, Matt:

 - conducts patent novelty searches and freedom to operate searches and provides design around advice

 - analyses possible patent infringement and provides risk assessment advice

 - drafts patent specifications

 - files and prosecutes patent applications in New Zealand and overseas

 - conducts patent oppositions in New Zealand and overseas

 - works with clients to review development projects and develop intellectual property protection strategies

 - drafts and records patent assignments and other technology transfer agreements